arkworks-rs/bcs/README.md

   verification overhead and number of constraints.
 - Each leaf of an low-degree oracle is a coset instead of an individual field element, which significantly reduces merkle tree overhead on FRI query.

-Check out the [tutorial](examples/sumcheck-example/README.md) to learn how to write (RS-)IOP using this library.

 ## Build Guide

 The library compiles on the `stable` toolchain of the Rust compiler.
 To install the latest version of Rust, first